Sizes of the Nucleon: Summary and Conclusions

 \subsection{Acknowledgements}

 We thank Young-Hui Lin and Ulf-G. Mei{\ss}ner for instructive information and correspondence about their high-precision analysis of nucleon electromagnetic form factors.
-One of us (W.W.) gratefully acknowledges stimulating discussions with Dima Kharzeev concerning his investigation of the proton mass radius.
+One of us (W.W.) gratefully acknowledges stimulating discussions with Jean-Paul Blaizot and Dima Kharzeev concerning the proton mass radius.
 This work has been partially supported by Deutsche Forschungsgemeinschaft (DFG grant TRR110) and National Natural Science Foundation of China (NSFC grant no. 11621131001) through the Sino-German CRC110 "Symmetries and the Emergence of Structure in QCD", and by the DFG Excellence Cluster ORIGINS.